 Sunset Rock offers fine westerly views across Sequoia National Park.
 After walking amongst the giant sequoias or hiking more serious trails in the Sierra, a stroll out to Sunset Rock may be the best way to end the day.

-Across the road from the Giant Forest Museum, start down a paved trail which descends to a wooden bridge over Little Deer Creek.
+Across the road from the Giant Forest Museum, start down a paved trail that descends to a wooden bridge over Little Deer Creek.
 Cross the footpath that follows the stream and take the dirt path rising up the bank in front of you.
-If you turned right here, you would reach Big Trees Trail an easy, beautiful, and educational trail through the giant sequoias around Round Meadow.
+If you turned right here, you would reach Big Trees Trail, an easy, beautiful, and educational trail through the giant sequoias along Round Meadow.

-After a mile on the easy forest trail to Sunset Rock, step out on to a large granite dome.
+Proceed straight on Sunset Rock Trail.
+After a mile on the easy forest trail, step out of the trees onto a large granite dome.
 This rock clearing sports views down Deep Canyon, which has been picturesquely carved by the Marble Fork of the Kaweah River.
 Below and somewhere out of sight is Marble Falls, but there is plenty to see from Sunset Rock.
 If you arrive at the prescribed time of day, have a seat and watch the sun go to rest over the ridge of pines to the west.
 You are in for a treat!

 It may be a good idea to have a flashlight on hand for the hike back.
 This easy 2-mile round trip trail can be completed by hikers of all abilities.
 For a similar view with an even shorter (or no) hike, visit Beetle Rock on the other side of the Giant Forest Museum parking lot.